onmyshelf/docs/docs/admin-guide/index.md

 **Note**: This documentation is not complete yet.
 More to come!

+## Introduction
+As OnMyShelf is a web application, it is made for being installed on a web server that can be reached from Internet or a local network.

+Nevertheless, you are free to install it on a local computer.

-## Install with docker (the easiest way)
+## Install with docker (recommended)
 The easiest way to install OnMyShelf is to use the docker project.

 ### Requirements
 You need to have [Git](https://git-scm.com/) installed on your machine.

-If you don't want to, you can download and skip the following steps, but it's not recommended, as you can miss some changes.
+If you can't use git, you can download and skip the following steps, but it's not recommended, as you can miss some changes.

 ### Download the docker project
 Clone the project: